MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/includes/AUNZ/electronic-funds-transfer-eft.md

 ---
-author: edupont04
+author: brentholtorf
 ms.topic: include
 ms.date: 04/01/2021
-ms.author: edupont
+ms.author: bholtorf
 ---

-## <a name="setting-up-electronic-funds-transfer"></a>Setting up Electronic Funds Transfer
+## Setting up Electronic Funds Transfer

 [!INCLUDE[prod_short](../../../includes/prod_short.md)] can export EFT files that you can then upload to your bank's website for additional processing.
 To submit EFT files, you must set up the following information: